rbkcbefc/cloud-automation/README.md

 The dataplane nodes are provisioned in the private subnet and can only be ssh'd via bastion host

 - Secrets
-Once controlplane is provisioned, the generated token & discovery-token are stored in the ansible-vault.
+Once control plane node is provisioned, the generated join token & discovery-token are stored in the ansible-vault.

 - Manifests
 Kubernetes manifests files ( namespace, deployment and service ) are in directory: envs/aws/app/mock-email-service/k8s-kubeadm-sh